Staffing Levels and Dependency Audit - Care Homes

 • Q11 | Unanswered

-Is there a clear shift leadership structure (nurse in charge/senior carer) with accountability for allocation and oversight?
+Is there a clear shift leadership structure with accountability for allocation, oversight and escalation?

 Supporting Notes